 Problem 1: Modak Sandstone Has Faded To Irrelevance

 It would be easy to assume this is a great option, so you might be surprised to learn that we no longer stock Modak sandstone at Primethorpe.
 What was once very popular, has dwindled in availability over the last 5 years for a number of reasons.
 It is one of the oldest sandstones on the market, but recently we have experience a number of problems with it.

 Over the years the quality of this sandstone paving option has deteriorated, much like Rainbow Indian Sandstone.
-But one of the biggest problems of Modak sandstone is that is used to colourful and full of character (above), but it has since become a very dull and dreary paving stone which doesn't really differentiate itself from any others.
+But one of the biggest problems of Modak sandstone is that it used to be colourful and full of character (above), but it has since become a very dull and dreary paving stone that doesn't really differentiate itself from any others.

 Problem 2: Modak Has Become Very Fragile

 A softer Indian Sandstone is often one that looks more natural.
 If the grains of silicon that make up the paver are less tightly packed, you get a more natural surface.
 This obviously comes with pros and cons:

 Pros - Authentic, natural looking sandstone

 Cons - Soft and liable to stains and damage

 We found Modak sandstone became softer and softer with every batch we imported to the point where you often ended up with the following:

 Obviously, this is an extreme example!
 But the point stands that there is diminishing returns when going for softer and more natural sandstone and Modak reached that point.
 It became so soft and fragile that almost every batch contained damages, pumping the price up to a point where it was no longer the affordable, yet decorative option that made it so popular.